My stay in Tenerife is coming to an end and I can feel the 3 months of hard work in every part of my body.

 Is there anything left?
 Something that you must have seen before you leave Tenerife?
 Yes there is!!
-The Masca Trail, probably the most emblematic walk in Tenerife!
+The Masca Trail, is definitely one of the most emblematic hikes in Tenerife!

 While I am not in the best physical condition, I tried to pull myself together and get this 3 hour hike done.
 A decision that I will never regret!